 Why Won’t Your Computer Turn On While Motherboard Light Up?

 When your motherboard light is on, it means the PSU is supplying power to the motherboard.
 Most motherboards have many LEDs that are usually illuminated under certain conditions to indicate internal errors.
 Such as, a red LED on your motherboard usually indicates defective internal hardware or improper plugging difficulties.
 Besides, if you got a dead CMOS battery that may cause the error too.
+Here is the some common reasons that can occur this particular issue.

 There are a couple of factors you need to follow one after another to diagnose the error.
 Relatively, you will need to follow the fixing suggestions too.
 Let’s explore the details.